adminrobert/profdotd/README.md

     └── shared # Does not get run
 ```

-your setting from `ProfDotD_Priority` determines which files get loaded and which dont.
+your setting from `ProfDotD_Priority` determines which files get loaded and which don't.
 Priority items are considered first in the order specified, then all other items in alphanumeric order.
 Any filename loaded by an earlier profile will not get loaded in later profiles.

 ## Configuration